The mission – beyond AI

 Imagine that artificial intelligence is already behind the wheel in everyday life

 The participants considered the most difficult hurdle to be general acceptance in society: “People will have a much stronger emotional reaction when an accident is caused by a machine rather than a human,” says Kate Darling from the MIT Media Lab.
 The much-discussed “dilemma situation” has a hold on people.

-The beyond initiative has made it its goal to position the dilemma debate within the overall context of the changes and challenges brought about by autonomous driving.
+The initiative &Audi has made it its goal to position the dilemma debate within the overall context of the changes and challenges brought about by autonomous driving.
 To make that happen, an interdisciplinary dialogue between different areas of our society will be absolutely essential.
-And so the beyond initiative will continue to push for this network, to that technology can be implemented in the best interest of individuals and of society.
+And so the initiative &Audi will continue to push for this network, to that technology can be implemented in the best interest of individuals and of society.

 Behind the initiative &Audi are Barbara Wege, Project Manager initiative &Audi and Maj-Britt Peters, Communication Specialist of the initiative &Audi.
 Their common spirit: well-considered optimism for the future.